legrab/legrab/README.md

 My main technical foundation is .NET and C#, with practical experience across TypeScript, React, Blazor, WPF, databases, APIs, CI/CD, as well as industrial interfaces.
 My preferred tooling serves the greater good: data flows and governance designed to respect the domain, automation and enforcement to scale and keep it sustainable.

-## Principle to work by
+## Principles

-* Understand before solve: clarify the unknown and establish a realistic baseline of constraints and expectations.
+* Understand before solving the problem: clarify the unknown and establish a realistic baseline of constraints and expectations.
 * Remain critical of abstractions and overload by sticking to explicit boundaries and configurable behavior.
 * Wrap design with evidence: architectural design follow established roadmaps, changes result in decision records, tests and automation avoid repeated incidents.
 * Switch stages at the right time: model explanations, plan alignment, legacy consistency are as core aspects of daily business as fixing a pipeline, optimizing a query, or supporting deployment.